tkhobbes/newbooksdb/README.md

 - For formatting and linting, solargraph { https://rubygems.org/gems/solargraph }, solargraph-rails { https://rubygems.org/gems/solargraph-rails }, rubocop { https://rubygems.org/gems/rubocop }, rubocop-rails { https://rubygems.org/gems/rubocop-rails } and rubocop-performance { https://rubygems.org/gems/rubocop-performance } are included.
 - Annotate { https://rubygems.org/gems/annotate } is used to auto-annotate models and routes
-- Yard { https://rubygems.org/gems/yard } is used for documentation
 - Rails-ERD { https://rubygems.org/gems/rails-erd } is used to draw the entity relationship diagrams as a PDF
 - Bullet { https://rubygems.org/gems/bullet } is used to detect N+1 issues.
 - Reek { https://github.com/troessner/reek } to detect code smells